ZHO in Brief

 ZHO enjoys full financial and administrative independence and is run by its Board of Directors of 7 to 11 members.
 ZHO performs its activities as per the plans and directives of its Board to achieve its goals.
 The Board takes all necessary actions and measures to ensure ZHO’s efficient functioning.
 All ZHO’s humanitarian institutions are contributing to achieving the noble goals, showing a keen interest in this segment of society.

-With 12 centers for special needs and humanitarian care across Abu Dhabi, ZHO provides a range of integrated services that aim at rehabilitating disabled people for inclusion into the community.
+With 19 centers and clubs for special needs and humanitarian care across Abu Dhabi, ZHO provides a range of integrated services that aim at rehabilitating disabled people for inclusion into the community.
 These services include training and education, vocational and therapeutic rehabilitation (assessment, early intervention, physiotherapy, functional therapy, speech therapy, and vocational training workshops), psychological care, family counseling, as well as supporting educational and sport activities.

-ZHO’s Orphan Care Sector supervises Dar Zayed for Family Care, which became under the ZHO supervision by virtue of the Law No. (2) of 2004, dated April 19, 2004.
-H.H.
-General Sheikh Mohammed Bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Supreme Commander of the UAE Armed Forces, launched the new identity for Dar Zayed in a ceremony held in the summer of 2009 at the Emirates Palace Hotel.
+ZHO’s Orphan Care Sector supervises Dar Zayed for Family Care, which became under the ZHO supervision by virtue of the Law No. (2) of 2004, dated April 19, 2004 His Highness Sheikh Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Supreme Commander of the UAE Armed Forces, launched the new identity for Dar Zayed in a ceremony held in the summer of 2009 at the Emirates Palace Hotel.

 Dar Zayed mission is to provide a safe and supportive educational environment for orphans, fostering positive behaviors as well as theoretical and practical skills that would develop balanced, grounded personalities capable of adapting to their own society and interacting with other cultures, with a strong sense of belonging to their homeland and culture.